MicrosoftDocs/azure-devops-docs/docs/report/widget-catalog.md

 ![Build history widget](_img/widget-build-history-chart.png)

 > [!NOTE]
-> **Feature availability:** You can access this widget from Team Services or TFS 2015.2 or later version.
+> **Feature availability:** You can access this widget from VSTS or TFS 2015.2 or later version.
 For TFS 2015.1 and earlier versions, see [Add charts to a dashboard](add-charts-to-dashboard.md#add-charts) to add a build summary chart to a dashboard.

 Adds a tile to display a histogram of all builds run for the configured build definition.
 From the configuration dialog, select the build you want to monitor.